 The European Union and International Monetary Fund (IMF) lent more than 400 billion euros to Greece, Ireland, Portugal, and Cyprus to keep these countries solvent.
 The lenders granted enormous power to the three institutions of the so-called troika: the IMF, the European Central Bank and the European Commission.
 Without any public accountability, the troika is forcing the states in crisis to implement policies that are tearing the social fabric of their countries apart.
 German journalist and best-selling author Harald Schumann travelled to Athens, Lisbon, Dublin, Nicosia, Brussels, Washington, New York, and London in order to find out who has actually benefited from these austerity measures.
 He presents this question to ministers, economists, bankers, and to those who suffer from such policies: the unemployed and the ill.

 27 October 2015, 19:30 | World Trade Center Tower I, 25th floor, Koning Albert II laan 30, 1000 Brussels

 A film lecture by Angela Anderson & Angela Melitopoulos (Berlin)

 Unearthing Disaster is a visual research project focusing on the resistance to the construction of a large-scale open pit gold mine and mineral processing plant in the Skouries forest in Chalkidiki, Northern Greece.
-Angela Anderson and Angela Melitopoulos also reflect on the crisis management of the European Union, which has encouraged a new phase of colonial politics, which includes private investment and resource extraction that is pushed through against the will of local communities.
-Unearthing Disaster not only addresses the dirty business of gold mining, but implies a catastrophe on many levels: the loss of memory, the loss of expression, and the violent, calculated and destructive speed of "disaster capitalism" that literally pulverizes the natural and cultural environment.
+Angela Anderson and Angela Melitopoulos also reflect on the crisis management of the European Union, which has encouraged a new phase of colonial politics and comprises private investment and resource extraction that is pushed through against the will of local communities.
+Unearthing Disaster not only addresses the dirty business of gold mining, but implies a catastrophe on many levels: the loss of memory, the loss of expression, and the violent, calculated and destructive speed of “disaster capitalism” that literally pulverizes the natural and cultural environment.